ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: ChronoSpike

 \subsection{Joint Optimization with Contrastive Regularization}

 Given the final node embedding $\mathbf{z}_v$, ChronoSpike produces predictions using a linear classifier followed by softmax:

-where $\mathbf{W}_c \in \mathbb{R}^{d' \times C}$ is a learnable weight matrix and $C$ is the number of classes.
+where $\mathbf{W}_c \in \mathbb{R}^{d' \times C}$ is a learnable weight matrix, $\mathbf{b}_c \in \mathbb{R}^C$ is the classifier bias, and $C$ is the number of classes.
 The model is trained end-to-end with supervised cross-entropy over labeled nodes.
 ChronoSpike applies temporal contrastive regularization for representation robustness.
 For each embedding $\mathbf{z}_v$, two stochastic views are generated via feature dropout, and a contrastive loss enforces consistency between them.
 Let $\mathbf{z}v$ and $\mathbf{z}v'$ denote the two views.
 The contrastive objective is: